Killhope

-Killhope is a small settlement at the very highest end of Weardale in County Durham, England.
+Killhope is a small settlement at the very highest end of Weardale in the civil parish of Stanhope, in County Durham, England.
 Killhope Pass, the road linking Killhope, County Durham to Nenthead, Cumbria, reaches 627m (2057 feet) above sea level.
 This makes it the highest paved public A road in the UK.

 The village is home of the North of England Lead Mining Museum which is based at the old Park Head Mine.